What is a fracture?

 Recovery

-Generally, it takes 3 to 6 months for the bone to heal, but there’s a few things you can do to support your bone healing process, such as:
+Generally, it takes 3 to 6 months for the bone to heal, but there are a few things you can do to support your bone healing process, such as:

 Taking prescribed medication.